 Campus Celebrates Martin Luther King Jr. in January

-The Augustana Diversity and Inclusion office is collaborating with community organizations on several events honoring Dr. Martin Luther King, Jr. and his legacy.
+The Augustana Diversity and Inclusion office is collaborating on these events honoring Dr. Martin Luther King, Jr. and his legacy.

 Schedule of Events

 - Saturday, Jan.
 13: MLK Challenge, a volunteer service initiative for all students, faculty and staff hosted by the Center for Campus Life, Ole Serves, Serving and Learning Together (SALT) and the University of Sioux Falls, 9:45 a.m. to 4:30 p.m. in the 3-in-1 Room of Morrison Commons.
 Participants complete group challenges based on local community needs while honoring Dr. King's legacy.
 Please register.

 - Saturday, Jan.
 13: MLK Dinner & Community Workshop, presented by Establishing Sustainable Connections and the Augustana Diversity & Inclusion Office.
 The "Building on the Dream" dinner and community workshop is 5:30-8:30 p.m.
 Saturday, Jan.
 13, in Froiland Science Complex Room 113.
 This event will be an engaging workshop facilitated by educators, social justice advocates and city officials.

 6:30 p.m.: Shifting your Lens, redefining education, workforce development, and global networks in our city.